ananthakumaran/ananthakumaran.github.com/_posts/2022-06-11-sentry-performance-monitoring-for-elixir-applications.md

 addition to other signals and has good library support for Elixir.
 The idea is to use the [opentelemetry-erlang](https://github.com/open-telemetry/opentelemetry-erlang) in Elixir applications and send all the traces to [OTEL Collector](https://opentelemetry.io/docs/collector/).
-Collector has pluggable exporters, we can use the [sentry-exporter](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/exporter/sentryexporter#section-readme) to forward the traces to Sentry.
+Collector has pluggable exporters, [sentry-exporter](https://pkg.go.dev/github.com/open-telemetry/opentelemetry-collector-contrib/exporter/sentryexporter#section-readme) is used to forward the traces to Sentry.

 <img src="/public/images/sentry/architecture.svg" />